top of page

 BTC LOGO.jpeg

-In 2007 playwrights and academics David Edgar, Dan Rebellato, Steve Waters and Julie Wilkinson established the British Theatre Conference, which in 2010 was renamed the British Theatre Consortium (BTC) and constituted as a co-operative / mutual society.
+In 2007, playwrights and academics David Edgar, Dan Rebellato, Steve Waters and Julie Wilkinson established the British Theatre Conference, which in 2010 was renamed the British Theatre Consortium (BTC) and constituted as a co-operative.
 The founding members were later joined by Janelle Reinelt, Jane Woddis, Chris Megson, and Chris Bridgman.
-In 2024, BTC members were David Edgar, Jane Woddis, Dan Rebellato, Julie Wilkinson and Chris Megson,

-BTC has acted as consultants and advocates for British theatre:
+BTC acted as consultants and advocates for British theatre:

 • Bringing together theatre professionals with academics for meaningful and productive dialogue